Feel free to call anytime! 709-691-3501

 Cellulose insulation has shown a great amount of fire-retardancy when tested against buildings with other types of insulation.
 The waste paper fibres that are used in the manufacturing process are treated with boric acid to make them extremely resistant to fire.
 This in turn adds extra protection to the structural elements of a building and buys more time for responders to act in case of a fire.
 Due to this and other beneficial aspects, cellulose insulation is popular amongst building contractors.

-30% more efficient than fibreglass insulation.
+Cellulose insulation is up to 30% more efficient than fibreglass insulation.
 The efficiency levels can be compared by discussing a few key features.

 R-value is a measure of thermal resistance.
 A cellulose insulation installation resists heat flow at a higher rate than a fibreglass installation because of the possibility of the fibreglass batts developing gaps over time, thereby allowing air infiltration.
 Cellulose keeps heat in or out depending on the season, making it very efficient at temperature regulation.